 A Refresher on Density

 Last year we learned about density, or the amount of mass in a given space.
-We also learned that as more heat energy is added, particles vibrate more, become less dense and can change from a solid to a liquid to a gas.
+We also learned that as more heat energy is added, particles vibrate more, become less dense (more space between the particles) and can change from a solid to a liquid to a gas.
 Below is your Intermediate webpage explaining this.
 I'm adding it to refresh your memory.
 It is NOT assigned, but certainly recommended should you feel you need it.

 STATES OF MATTER

 Click on the picture above to play with an interactive on States of Matter

 2. How molecules move in different states of matter